 The functionality of a protein is determined by its structure.
 Understanding how a protein changes its structure upon interaction with other proteins, drugs, small ligands or chemical derivatization is essential for an understanding of biological processes.
-Many different techniques have been developed for characterization of protein structure and conformational changes.
+Many different techniques have been developed for the characterization of protein structure and conformational changes.
 However, most of them are only applicable to isolated, purified proteins or require labeling either of the protein or the small molecule and are only suitable for small molecules with high target-affinity (1, 2).

 Limited Proteolysis Coupled with Mass Spectrometry (LiP-MS) Detects Protein Conformational Changes Induced by Compound Binding